Lucas1774/Youtube-comment-deleter/README.md

 To implement a moderating bot, you would need to modify the program to analyze each comment before deciding whether to delete it or not and implement the adequate HTTP request methods.

 Please note that the YouTube API doesn't offer the possibility to filter comments by ownership.
 The best approach to delete all your comments is to use an on-client script that you can run on the browser.
+I've added a working solution for this to the repository.
+The server seems to be bottlenecking the process so the timeouts might be incorrect but it does the trick.